 Separate ARCP guidance is available on the College website.
 A copy of all ARCP forms issued to the trainee must be provided to The Royal College of Pathologists prior to recommendation for the award of the CCT.
 Lack of progress, identified by the issue of an ARCP outcome 3 or 5 and necessitating repeat training to rectify deficiencies will lead to the extension of training.
-Training leading to the issue of an ARCP 3 or 5 and necessitating repeat training the award of the CCT.
+Training leading to the issue of an ARCP 3 or 5 and necessitating repeat training will not be recognised towards the award of the CCT.